rwredding/jerrycurl/README.md

 ```

 ### Domain (application) layer
-Domains provide a central place for fetching configuration in your application.
+Domains provide a central place for fetching configuration for any (or a subset of) your database operations.
 ```csharp
 class MovieDomain : IDomain
 {